Important Things To Know About Polyamorous Dating

 Generally speaking, many people have tried (or want to try) polyamorous relationships.
 According to a U.S. Census sample of almost 3,500 people, 16.8% of people reported wanting to engage in polyamory—and 10.7% of people have tried polyamorous relationships at some point.

-However, establishing strong poly relationships generally relies on partners to have clear communication to determine boundaries, desires, schedules, responsibilities and other agreements.
+However, establishing strong poly relationships generally relies on partners having clear communication to determine boundaries, desires, schedules, responsibilities, and other agreements.

 The following are suggestions one might consider before entering a poly relationship: